-Picking the right home builder is a key step in the quest that points to your dream home.
+Picking the right home builder is a critical step in the quest that points to your dream home.

-Asking builders the 19 questions underneath will assist you to choose the right builder to construct your home — and give you trust in your choice.
+Asking builders the 19 questions underneath will assist you in choosing the right builder to construct your home — and give you trust in your choice.

-These questions will also assist you to better understand key steps in the building methods and the choices you’ll make, in combination with the builder, to bring your home to life.
-The following are 19 essential questions to ask a builder when building a home in Ontario:
+These questions will also assist you in understanding better key steps in the building methods and the choices you’ll make, in combination with the builder, to bring your home to life.
+The following are 19 essential questions to ask a builder when building a house in Ontario:

 19 Questions to Ask Your Custom Home Builder